 4. Does my paint illicit an emotional response, does it have a soul?

-Learn more about Jean Pederson's upcoming video, "Mixed Media Portraits: Beyond Realism" by adding your name here.
-You'll get a notification when the video is available!
+Learn more about Jean Pederson's upcoming video, "Mixed Media Portraits: Beyond Realism" by clicking here.

 Comments will be approved before showing up.